 Threats and Predators

-Major threats include habitat loss, lack of nesting sites, and road deaths.
-This is why farmers and rural landowners are encouraged to provide rough grassland.
-It’s a habitat preferred by mice and vole, the primary food source for barn owls.
+Aside from predation, barn owls face challenges due to habitat loss, lack of nesting sites, and road fatalities.
+To help preserve this species, farmers and rural landowners are encouraged to maintain rough grassland areas, which provide an ideal habitat for mice and voles – the primary food source for barn owls.

 You may also like: 10 Fascinating Desert Birds and Their Unique Adaptation